lfost42/blog/README.md

 ![My App](./app.png)

 ## WALKTHROUGH
-A blog that allows me to post article when authenticated.
-Allows visitors to add comments and email me when a comment is left.
+A blog that allows the owner to post articles upon being authenticated via login.
+Users may leave comments after registering and being authenticated.

 ## OPEN REQUIREMENTS

-A landing page will show the most recent blog posts and a summary of posts.
-A sidebar will navigate to older posts.
+MVP:
+Blog will have role based access so that allows the owner create posts.
+Visitors may add comments after registering and logging in.

+OTHER FEATURES:
+- Guest comments with CAPTCHA (does not appear until owner approves it).
+- IP blocking of accounts that abuse the guest comments section.
+- Locate comments by guest

 ## USER INTERFACE
-Landing page with login option.
-Users must authenticate before leaving a comment.
+Dashboard shows recent articles with a side-menu to older articles.
+Search function.
+Login for writing posts or comments.

 ## LOGIC DESIGN
-Identity Access
+Identity Access, owner
 Role Based Security